-Fellow sound artists often ask this question: how should I organize, catalog, and archive my recordings.
+Fellow sound artists often ask this question: how should I organize, catalog, and archive my recordings?
 I’ve worked on this a lot over the years, and have developed a scheme that works for me for everything I do.

 tl;dr / In a nutshell

 Stay Chronological: Store recordings in dated folders, with session description after the date.
 Use subfolders for “raw” “process” and “output.”
 Exceptions are for significant projects which get their own sound process flow.
+Why?
+Because time always happens.

 Export finished edits to a “clean” library: When editing process is complete for a sound set, selected finished exports can be copied to “main” library and scanned into main database.
+Why?
+Because everything in this database is clean and ready to use without problems or complications.

 My intentions with my system are: